-The annual performance report (APR) aims to provide clear information regarding our delivery of performance commitments and financial performance.
+The Annual Performance Report (APR) aims to provide clear information regarding our delivery of performance commitments and financial performance.

-The purpose of this methodology statement is to assist the reader of the APR, in particular on how the company has met the requirement of the Regulatory Accounting Guidelines (RAGs).
-This covers the attribution of costs between price control units and further subdivisions of costs by activities as required by the economic regulator Ofwat.
+The purpose of this methodology statement is to assist the reader of the APR, in particular on how the company has met the requirement of the Regulated Accounting Guidelines (RAGs).
+This covers the attribution of costs between price control units and further subdivisions of costs by activities as required by Ofwat.